EmmanuelJeanBriand/BBLearnTools/README.md

 ### Example 2: a pool of similar questions with different data

 We consider the creation of a pool of 16 questions, all identical except for the numerical data.
+For this we use a [Template string](https://docs.python.org/3/library/string.html#template-strings), with varible fields enclosed by the delimiters `\temp{`...`}`.

 ```python
 from string import Template